 The NEPAL TIGER PROJECT began in April 2011 when founder John Brooks, a retired federal agent and wildlife biologist, traveled to Nepal with Anna Bach, a practitioner of Tibetan medicine, to support her in the effort to locate some specimen of a tree locally known as the Arura tree.
-Anna had also mentioned to John Brooks that, contrary to the assessment of established conservation groups, villagers of the area claimed that tigers were present in the region.
 John and Anna, accompanied by local Sherpa guides, walked two days from a remote bus stop into the Okhaldhunga District of Nepal’s Himalaya mountain range.
-Indeed, while local villagers had not recently seen tigers, they described significant evidence that the reclusive predators had been in the area during the previous two years.
-Two nights after John and Anna arrived in the area, a villager reported that a tiger attacked and killed her newborn calf.
-Although this was a sad event for the woman and her family, it was a great gift to know a wild tiger population may still exist within the area.
+Local villagers mentioned in passing, that tigers were living within the jungle of their village.
+The villagers provided significant evidence that the reclusive predators had been in the area during the previous two years.
+Two nights latter, a new born calf was reported taken by a tiger by a villager woman.
+This information was provided to major conservation groups, however, no action was taken on their part to investigate the claims,

 For more information on how you can become involved, contact us at email@example.com and tell a friend!